spectraphilic/wsn_riot/README.md

     # Use modules changes behaviour
     USEMODULE=log_color

+You can pass *defines* as well, these are specific to the project:

+   # For wsn-main: if there's no network to grab the time, you can pass it to
+   # avoid the program from looping forever trying to get the time.
+   CFLAGS=-DBASETIME=`date +%s`

 If you get some error flashing like:

     avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x31